Dineshkumar2001/Marvel-Flutter-Application/README.md

-# Marvel Flutter Application
+# marvelapp

-A new flutter project with [Marvel Comics API](https://developer.marvel.com/).
+A new Flutter project with [Marvel Comics api](https://developer.marvel.com/).

 - An marvelapp contains information about All Marvel Characters and comics.
 - I used [flutter_bloc](https://pub.dev/packages/flutter_bloc) package for State Management and firebase also to fetch Some prepages data.